Ray Sefo: MMA and retirement

 In mid-February 2011, Sefo, possessing and undefeated record of 2-0, had his third MMA fight in a reserve fight for the Strikeforce Heavyweight tournament.
 He fought Valentijn Overeem, brother of Alistair Overeem, the 2010 K-1 World Grand Prix champion.
 Overeem had 50 MMA fights behind him and beat Sefo by submission in the first round.
-Sefo's striking on the feet looked average, and as an inexperienced grappler, he lost early on by neck crank.
+Sefo's striking on the feet looked average, and as an inexperienced grappler, he lost quickly by neck crank.

 On 12 June 2013, Sefo announced that he would return to fighting.
 At WSOF 3, Sefo announced that he would be facing Dave Huckaba.
 The two fought at World Series of Fighting 4 on 10 August 2013.
 Sefo lost the fight via TKO in the second round.
 In an interview in April 2015, Sefo said, "I actually made a promise to myself that this year will be my last year."
 He did not fight again after losing against Huckaba.
 While he considered fighting again, Sefo officially announced his retirement in 2018.